unraid/docs/docs/legacy/FAQ/Parity.md

     (1+1+1+1+0=even).
 - If the bit values are 1,0,0,0 the parity will be 1 (1+0+0+0+1=even).

-When a drive is added to a parity-protected unRAID array, it is first cleared by writing zeroes to all bits of all sectors of that drive.
+When a drive is added to a parity-protected Unraid array, it is first cleared by writing zeroes to all bits of all sectors of that drive.
 A zero value will not impact parity.
-Once the new drive is full of zeros, unRAID can silently slip it into the array without needing to rebuild parity.
+Once the new drive is full of zeros, Unraid can silently slip it into the array without needing to rebuild parity.
 Several disks can be added simultaneously in this way.

 ## Reconstructing data

-There are only two situations that the parity data is used by unRAID to reconstruct data:
+There are only two situations that the parity data is used by Unraid to reconstruct data:

 - when a disk is being reconstructed; and